eclipse-theia/theia/packages/ai-anthropic/README.md

 The `@theia/anthropic` integrates Anthropic's models with Theia AI.
 The Anthropic API key and the models to use can be configured via preferences.
-Alternatively the OpenAI API key can also be handed in via the `ANTHROPIC_API_KEY` variable.
+Alternatively the API key can also be handed in via the `ANTHROPIC_API_KEY` environment variable.

 ## Additional Information